Bal-tec™ Home What is a Sphere?

 On our super spherometer we measure 64 points to form each of the 3 orthogonal circles that make up our spherical evaluation.
 When doing subjective evaluation of the polar chart recording of a roundness profile there are 5 common methods of evaluating the data.
 The best technique for spherical evaluation, that has good correlation with the actual vibration of a bearing as measured on an "Anderometer" is the derivation in the concentric Radii of two circles, one circumscribing the outside- most peaks and one interscribing the inner-most peaks, see (Figure # 9.
 B.).

+There has been a fundamental change in the modern approach to making precision and ultra precision dimensional measurements.
 Previously comparative techniques were the norm.
 A stack of calibrated steel gage blocks were wrung up and used to set a comparator gage that was then used to measure the dimension of a steel test part, see (Figure # 10.
 A. & B.).

+Temperature variations of plus or minus one or even two degrees were not a serious problem.
 With today's approach to making precision measurement using absolute devices such as digital scales and interferometers, which are orders of magnitude faster and more accurate than the comparative methods, but are also orders of magnitude more sensitive to absolute temperature, see (Figure # 11.
 A. & B.) Even the most minute deviation from the absolute standard temperature of 68 degrees Fahrenheit ( 20 degrees Celsius ) becomes an integral part of the new precision measurements.
 To compound this problem, the exact thermal coefficient of expansion of a test part is seldom known to an accuracy better than plus or minus 10%, which makes correcting for temperature more difficult.
 When making the precise measurement of ball's diameter, physical contact with the two opposing gaging surfaces is required.
 Any physical contact between the gaging surfaces and that of the ball will cause considerable Hertzian elastic deformation, see (Figure # 12.
 A.).There are mathematical formulas to correct for these deformations, but they are limited in accuracy mainly by the uncertainties in the Young's modulus of elasticity of the materials involved.
 This uncertainty is compounded by the fact that these values have been derived by tensile tests, while our measurement of size is made in compression.